 Single or Double Stage

-You will see many of the snow blowers on this list marked as a single or double stage machine.
+You will see many of the snow blowers on this list marked as single or double-stage machines.

 Single-Stage Snow Blower

 A single-stage snow blower chops the snow and ice using an auger.
 The engine spins the auger, and it does all of the work.
 These machines are usually smaller, have less power, and don’t throw the snow as far.
 They take a little more effort to remove the snow and often don’t provide a self-propelling mechanism, though some do.
 A single-stage machine’s main advantage is cost, which we recommend for small areas like a sidewalk and a single parking area.